ThePillenwerfer/Mate-Classic-Icons/README.md

 This version downloaded from https://github.com/B00merang-Artwork/Windows-XP in June 2019, expanded and modified so that different document and image types show with different icons.

-It has only been tested on Debian Stretch running the Mate desktop.
+It has only been tested on Debian Stretch running the Mate desktop and briefly on a Raspberry Pi running whatever it's default DE is.
 I haven't deliberately removed functionality for other desktops but may have done so by accident.

 *screenshots*